Fry ScholarshipUpdated: October 18, 2022

 Recipients whose tuition and fees is higher than the annual cap may be eligible to receive additional benefits through the Yellow Ribbon program.

 The Fry Scholarship includes the following benefits, according to the VA:

-- 36 months of benefits at the 100% level
+- Up to 36 months of benefits at the 100% level

-- A monthly housing allowance
+- Monthly housing allowance

-- A books and supplies stipend
+- Books and supplies stipend

-Surviving spouses and children of active-duty service members with the U.S. Armed Forces who died in the line of duty after Sept.
-10, 2001.
 The proposed Fry Scholarship Enhancement Act of 2021 would also include spouses and children of service members who died from a service-connected disability within 120 days of serving in the Armed Forces.